Bachelor of Science (General and Honours) degrees are available in Environmental Science, General Science and Psychology.

 - one additional laboratory (Science/Statistics/GIS) course beyond the first year level excluding Environmental Science Core courses.
 A course used to fulfill a stream requirement cannot also be used as a Group c. course in the Environmental Science Core.

-*It is strongly recommended that students complete one of the sequences of Chemistry courses in their first year.
-Students in the Chemistry stream should also complete Mathematics 1001 in their first year.
+- Chemistry 1200/1001 sequence or Chemistry 1011/1031 sequence or Chemistry 1050/1051 sequence.
+It is strongly recommended that students complete one of these sequences of Chemistry courses in their first year.

 - Chemistry 2210, 2300 and 2400/2401 or equivalent